Ramcharan2905/wine-clustering/README.md

 -   The implementation and comparison of partitional (K-Means) vs. probabilistic (GMM) clustering.
 -   The importance of feature scaling for distance-based algorithms.
 -   How to use PCA and t-SNE for visualizing high-dimensional data.

+---

+## 🤝 Contribution

+Contributions are welcome and appreciated.

+If you would like to contribute:

+1. Fork the repository
+2. Create a new branch (`feature/your-feature-name`)
+3. Make your changes
+4. Commit your changes with clear messages
+5. Push to your fork
+6. Open a Pull Request

+For major changes, please open an issue first to discuss what you would like to improve or add.

+---

+## 📝 Code Guidelines

+- Follow clean and readable code practices
+- Use meaningful variable and function names
+- Keep functions modular and concise
+- Add comments where necessary
+- Ensure your code does not break existing functionality

+---

+## 🐛 Reporting Issues

+If you find a bug or have a feature request:
+- Open an issue
+- Clearly describe the problem
+- Provide steps to reproduce (if applicable)
+- Attach screenshots/logs if helpful

+---

+## 📜 License

+This project is open source.

+---

+## ⭐ Support

+If you find this project helpful:
+- Star the repository
+- Share it with others
+- Contribute to improve it

+---

+## 🙌 Acknowledgements

+Thanks to all contributors and the open-source community for their support and inspiration.